sherifelsabbagh/sherifelsabbagh/README.md

 ## 🚀 About Me
-I am a current PhD student in biochemistry department.
+I am a PhD student in biochemistry department.
 I am much interested in structural bioinformatics , cheminformatics and machine learning for drug discovery.

 ## 🛠 Skills